-Together, these crimes fuel illicit national and transnational markets, which form a profitable global illicit economy, generating a series of negative externalities, such as the epidemic of violent crimes, modern slavery, damage to health and the environment.
+Together, these crimes feed illicit, national and transnational markets, which form a profitable global illicit economy, while generating a series of damages, such as the epidemic of violent crimes, work analogous to slavery, damage to health and the environment.

-This is the contemporary expression of crime: the formation of illicit local and transnational markets, and the consequent expansion of the illicit transnational economy.

-The illicit economy has been booming for the past 30 years, fuelled by the high profitability afforded to criminal networks that enable the continued supply of illegal products and services – such as drug trafficking, wild animals or people – or licit products illegally manufactured (counterfeited/adulterated) or diverted to illicit chains – such as tobacco, weapons, pesticides, electronics, food, clothing, audiovisual, fertilisers, automobiles, drinks, medicines and fuels – as well as clandestine services of cable TV, electricity and gas installation, with guaranteed or growing demand.
+This is the contemporary expression of crime: the formation of illicit markets and the consequent expansion of the illicit economy in the last 30 years beyond the country’s borders, encouraged by the high profitability afforded to criminal networks that enable the continuous supply of illegal products and services – such as drug trafficking, wild animals or people – or legal products diverted or manufactured illegally – such as tobacco, weapons, pesticides, electronics, food, clothing, audio-visuals, fertilizers, automobiles, beverages, medicines and fuels – as well as clandestine services such as the installation of cable TV, electricity and gas.